BloomAutist47/project-light/Josee of the Faded Light.md

 But beyond the fogs, lies a fallen.
 A daughter of man, forgotten, unbegotten, a Faded One - beings who has lost their Gentle Light.

 She rose from dull sand and echoed a final roar.
 Living, but yet fading.
-Determined, she set out on a quest to become the Lord of Light.
+Determined, she set out on a quest to cure her people of the rot that withers them... or fade away herself.

 ---